 - Treatment involves splinting the injured toe to the good toe next to it.
 This is called "buddy taping."

-- Place some padding (usually cotton balls) between the injured and good toe(s) and tape them securely with a wide medical tape.
+- Some thin padding (usually cotton balls) is placed between the injured and good toe(s) and they are taped securely with a wide medical tape.
 They should be secure enough to provide support but not so tight as to cut off blood supply to the toes.

 Must Read Articles Related to Broken Foot